top of page

 What Are Core Vaccines and Why Are They Important?

 Core vaccines protect pets from diseases that are widespread, highly contagious, or pose a serious risk to their health.
-These vaccines are recommended for all dogs and cats regardless of their lifestyle because the diseases they prevent can be fatal or cause severe illness.
+These vaccines are recommended for all dogs and cats, regardless of their lifestyle, because the diseases they prevent can be fatal or cause severe illness.

 Core Vaccines for Dogs

-• Rabies: Protects against rabies virus, which affects the nervous system and is fatal.
+• Rabies: Protects against the rabies virus, which affects the nervous system and is fatal.
 Rabies is a zoonotic disease, meaning it can spread to humans.
 Vaccination is required by law in many areas.

 • DHP/P: This vaccine protects against several serious diseases, including canine distemper, a highly contagious virus affecting the respiratory, gastrointestinal, and nervous systems; canine parvovirus, a severe and often fatal intestinal infection particularly dangerous for puppies; and infectious canine hepatitis, caused by adenovirus, which impacts the liver and other organs.